linknx/linknx-wiki/Conditions.md

 # Scripted conditions

-A script condition is a LUA script that is executed when the rule is evaluated.
+A script condition is a Lua script that is executed when the rule is evaluated.
 The return value is interpreted as a boolean.

 Example:
 ```xml